 Adventure experience - motorcycle trip riding across Africa

 Since a friend of mine travelled through Africa in his Unimog and had shown me some great pictures of his trip, I was dreaming of a Trans Africa trip as well.
 When I grow up.
 At this time I was about 16 years old.
 Now, ten years later, I decided that the right time has come to make my dream come true.
+With these words i quit my job.
+Life has so much more to offer.
 My budget was 5000 Euro for two years.
 700 Euro of this i spend to buy the perfect bike: a Honda XL 600V Transalp.

 Click here to view the route in Google Earth or here to open the map in a new tab.
 Here you can download my GPS way points from the trip as *.xls document and here as a *.gpx file for further processing with Garmin MapSource.

 After a few days of intensive research, I sent my passport, two photos and a stamped return envelope to the Syrian embassy in Berlin to apply for a transit visa.

 Since the strong vibrations of my motorbike had damaged my video camera during my last off-road trip, this time I decided to attach my camera directly to my helmet, so I could take smooth videos and watch the screen while riding.
 A GoPro would have been too expensive.